ibm-cloud-docs/assistant-data/skill-search-add.md

 You must have {{site.data.keyword.discoveryshort}} for {{site.data.keyword.icp4dfull_notm}} installed and an instance provisioned before you can complete this procedure to create a search skill.
 The search skill can connect only to an existing {{site.data.keyword.discoveryshort}} for {{site.data.keyword.icp4dfull_notm}} instance.
 {: important}

 Your search skill can connect to a single {{site.data.keyword.discoveryshort}} data collection.
 If you have a project with multiple collections, you can link to one of the data collections in the project.

-The following 4-minute video provides an overview of the search skill.

-<iframe class="embed-responsive-item" id="youtubeplayer" title="Search skill overview" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/ZcgGf8J2Cfw?rel=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

 To learn more about how search skill can benefit your business, [read this blog post](https://medium.com/ibm-watson/adding-search-to-watson-assistant-99e4e81839e5){: external}.